 The superb 360 views from the top of this 8-hour track comes at a price of a steep climb!
 Hike deep in the Kauri forest, which made the fortune of many settlers in New Zealand who logged and shipped these giants of the forest back to the old continent.
 This track will take you back in time when logging made the Coromandel, an incredibly wealthy region.

 4. Wentworth Valley

 Follow the Wentworth River for about an hour and return the same way – it’s as simple as that.
 Along the way, you will cross multiple bridges and get many views of the famous waterfall.
-Split the 20-metre high drop in two for a great subject for photography.
-The track finishes at the top of the falls, but the best views are along the way.
+Split the 20-metre (66-foot) high drop in two for a great subject for photography.
+The Wentworth Falls Track finishes at the top of the falls, but the best views are along the way.

 Location: Wentworth Valley Road, Whangamata

 This track succeeds in mixing beautiful scenery and Maori culture in a 2-hour walk.
 Starting off almost in Coromandel town, the track quickly rises above the seas offering great views of the water and the land surrounding it.
 A short path sidetracks to an ancient Maori Pa (fortified village).

 6. Pauanui Trig Walk

 To get a birds-eye-view of the small settlement of Pauanui, take a couple of hours to tackle the Pauanui Trig Walk.
 From beaches to coves, it will lead you to a great lookout after passing through a coastal forest.
 If you are planning to picnic along the way, we suggest Cave Bay, located about 45 minutes into the walk.